 The CRS provides a quantifiable rating system to create an incentive for more effective flood hazard management.
 The Baseline Assessment Tool (BAToolTM) is a proprietary tool developed by Tetra Tech, Inc. that helps communities gauge their ability to participate in the CRS.
 It provides feedback on the community's ability to succeed under the CRS program and whether a community's flood hazard management program is ready for a community assistance visit by CRS personnel.
-The BAToolTM asks 57 quantifiable questions in the following categories:
+The BAToolTM asks 57 quantifiable questions that pertain to floodplain management in the following categories: